Easy Beetroot Hummus Recipe – Vibrant, Creamy & Nutritionist-Approved

 Beetroot Hummus Recipe Tips & Variations

-For extra creaminess, blend in a tablespoon or two of Greek-style yoghurt or a dairy-free alternative such as coconut or soy yoghurt.
-This softens the beetroot’s earthiness and creates a silkier texture.
+For extra creaminess: blend in a tablespoon of Greek-style yoghurt (or a dairy-free alternative).
+It softens the earthiness and gives a silkier finish.

-For a garlic kick, roast the garlic with the beetroot rather than use it raw.
+For a garlic kick: roast the garlic alongside the beetroot rather than using it raw.
+The flavour mellows and deepens considerably.

 Nutrition (Per 2 Tbsp Serving)